Onagraceae: Evening-primrose Family — Clarkia

 Notes:

 This is the most common of our clarkias, and its flowers are quite variable in their appearance.
 While some are almost white, most are pink.
-They range from very pale to very dark; all generally have a darker blotch on the margins of the petals, hence the common name Four-spot Clarkia.
+They range from very pale to very dark; many have a darker blotch on the margins of the petals, hence the common name Four-spot Clarkia.
 These are shown in the top row of 4 photos.
 Others, although the same species, are pure deep maroon; these are commonly called Wine-cup Clarkia, and are shown in the second row of 4 photos.

 Diamond Clarkia – Clarkia rhomboidea